 M.Ed. in Curriculum & Instruction

-The MEd program is designed for individuals who want to broaden their knowledge of curriculum and instruction in support of improving education in the United States.
-The program is designed to help our students make a difference through knowledge, reflection, and action.
-This rigorous, graduate-level program is designed to deepen understanding within curriculum and instruction and may also include optional areas of emphasis.
-These optional areas are English Education, Gifted Education, Instructional Technology, Mathematics Education, Reading Education, Science Education, and Social Studies Education.
+This rigorous program is designed to deepen understanding within curriculum and instruction and may also include optional areas of emphasis.
+These optional areas are English Education, Gifted Education, Instructional Technology, Mathematics Education, Reading Education, and Science Education.
 Those who already hold initial licensure may complete coursework needed for endorsements in Gifted Education, ESOL, or Algebra I.

 Note: This program will not prepare students to be a classroom teacher and will not yield teacher licensure.
 For more information about license-yielding programs, please see our Master in Teaching for more information.